6 Essential On-Page SEO Techniques for Ranking on the First Page of Google

 4. Meta Descriptions

-One of the most important items on the SEO on-page checklist to improve your website’s ranking is to optimize your website’s titles and meta descriptions.
+Optimizing your website’s titles and meta descriptions is one of the most important items on the SEO on-page checklist to improve your website’s ranking.
 Meta descriptions should be informative and include your target keywords.
 In addition, meta descriptions should be unique and should read naturally.
 They’re not designed for search engine bots, but people are reading your content.

 Meta descriptions are displayed on the search engine results page, so it is critical to optimize them well.
 They should be at least 150 to 300 characters long and accurately describe the page’s content.
 If your meta description is longer than this, Google will likely truncate it.